Fashion (2008 film): Themes and influences

 Reviewer Kriti Verma of Headlines India said that the movie "shows every bit about the life of models and bring the inside secrets of [the] fashion industry.
 It has everything—fashion weeks, casting couch, drugs, abuses, gay designers, bitching."
 Taran Adarsh from Bollywood Hungama wrote, "the narrative is inevitably filled with lots of glam-n-glitz moments.
 The fashion shows, the stunning models, the superb styling, the vibrant colors and the behind the scenes drama is worth every penny spent on the ticket."
-A reviewer from Sify.com found the film's depiction of fashion industry "superficial"; noting that the film does not talk about the clothing, the creativity, or the passion for work in the fashion industry.
+A reviewer from Sify.com found the film's depiction of the fashion industry "superficial"; noting that the film does not talk about the clothing, the creativity, or the passion for work in the fashion industry.
 However, according to Bhandarkar the film was "not about [the] fashion industry as such.
 It only has fashion as a backdrop.
 The film is more about the story of models, designers and people.
 And it is on aspects like the personal story, the individual story, their ups and downs, their journey that I tried to capture."
 Critics also said that the film explores drug abuse, homosexuality and gay relationships.
 Designer Vineet Bahl complained about the male characters, most of whom are portrayed as "gay designers and exploitative agency owners".
 He said, "Bhandarkar could have done without gross generalizations.
 It makes the movie shallow and over-dramatic".